The Society's popular Monday night lecture series features renowned speakers discussing informative, educational and enlightening subjects.

 Join the Younger Members' Committee for an informal get together after the lecture and opportunity to meet other members in the bar.

 Add this calendar to your own (ics) [Instructions: right click to save to your desktop, then from outlook import select "import an icalendar file" option, then select this ics file.
 It will then be added to your outlook calendar.
 Further details, including for other calendar types, are available through this link.
-Any problems please email firstname.lastname@example.org]
+If you encounter any problems please email email@example.com]

 Scroll through the calendar below, then click on a title to view details of a lecture: